openharmony/docs/en/application-dev/security/cryptoFramework-overview.md

 - RSA key

   The security of RSA relies on the factoring problem, that is, the difficulty of factoring the product of two large prime numbers.
-The keys for the RSA algorithm are generated as follows: <br>
+The keys for the RSA algorithm are generated as follows:

   1. Generate two large prime numbers **p** and **q**.